marcelocorreia/gobuilder/README.md

 ## Turtle file

-Turtle file a the project definition file used by turtle to define properties of the project as well as packaging, builds,
+Turtle file is the project definition used by turtle to define properties of the project as well as packaging, builds,

 ```
 {